reet-workshop/reet-workshop.github.io/index.md

+---
-# REET'20: Requirements Engineering Education and Training
+title: "REET'20: Requirements Engineering Education and Training"
+---

 ## Zurich, Switzerland, August 31, 2020
 ## A workshop in conjunction with [RE'20](https://re20.org)